 Missing payments can really damage your credit score and make it difficult to get approved for a credit card or a future loan such as a car loan, or mortgage.

 Based on your history, landlords may deny you housing.
 In addition, some employers may conduct a credit check before they hire you.
-For example, if you are applying for a job that involves access to money or sensitive financial information, an employer will want a credit check to minimize risk of theft or fraud.
+For example, if you are applying for a job that involves access to money or sensitive financial information, an employer will want a credit check to minimize the risk of theft or fraud.

 Your credit history speaks volumes to lenders about what kind of risks they take when they agree to lend you money.
 It takes a long time to build a credit history.
 Yet, it’s very easy to sabotage and it takes even longer to rebuild.